Aguillares/LIAT-Demo-Picking-Up-Strawberries/README.md

   We receive the data and we make it as the original matrix.
 We see if there are red ones, and we organize them again in ascending order dependening on the X picels column (second column).

-    You can watch the organizing process.
+  You can observe the organizing process.

-  *Received information*
+  *Received Information*

   ![](https://github.com/Aguillares/LIAT-Demo-Picking-Up-Strawberries/blob/master/images/Explanation/ReceivedInformation.png)